 a) Describe how the Lead Agency consulted with appropriate representatives of general purpose local governments.
 Representatives of local government serve on the Office of Child Care (OCC) Advisory Council.
 They receive electronic copies of the State Plan; there is at least one face-to-face meeting with them to discuss the State's submission and to solicit their feedback, and suggestions on the draft plan.
-In addition, by serving on the OCC Advisory Council, local government representatives meet with the State every three months, to advise the OCC and to discuss items of interest to them as they relate to child care.
+In addition, by serving on the OCC Advisory Council, local government representatives meet with the State every three months, to advise the Office of Child Care and to discuss items of interest to them as they relate to child care.

-The State's Early Childhood Advisory Council (ECAC) contains a broad range of state stakeholders, including local government.
+The State's Advisory Council on Early Childhood Education and Care (ECAC) contains a broad range of state stakeholders, including local government.
 They receive electronic copies of the State Plan; there is at least one face-to-face meeting with them to discuss the State's submission and to solicit their feedback, and suggestions on the draft plan.